googleapis/google-api-nodejs-client/src/apis/digitalassetlinks/README.md

 # @google/digitalassetlinks

-> API for discovering relationships between online assets such as web sites or mobile apps.
+> Discovers relationships between online assets such as websites or mobile apps.

 ## Installation